How To Fix Magnetic Resistance On Exercise Bike

 Calibrate the Resistance

 Some exercise bikes with magnetic resistance may require periodic calibration to ensure accurate resistance levels.
 Check the user manual for instructions on how to calibrate the resistance mechanism, if applicable.
-This may involve following specific calibration procedures provided by the manufacturer or using calibration tools, if included.
+This may involve following specific calibration procedures provided by the manufacturer or using calibration tools if included.

 Reset the Console

 If your exercise bike has a console or display that controls the resistance levels, try resetting it to its default settings.
-This can often be done by unplugging the bike from the power source, waiting for a few minutes, and then plugging it back in.

 Seek Professional Assistance